 I began swimming with my Me2 Club young person, Pierce in January 2017.
 During this time, I have seen a huge amount of progress.
 I have really seen Pierce develop in his activity and in social confidence over these few months.
 My being there, gives him the confidence he needs to try new things and let out his true personality – a happy, outgoing and sociable young man.

-I would love to continue volunteering with Me 2 Club for the foreseeable future as not only has it allowed P to develop skills, it has allowed me to develop new skills as well.
+I would love to continue volunteering with Me 2 Club for the foreseeable future as, not only has it allowed Pierce to develop skills, it has allowed me to develop new skills as well.
 Volunteering with Me 2 Club showcases key skills that you possess to any future employers or university admissions tutors.
 To conclude, I would say Me 2 Club is the most fulfilling, rewarding and enjoyable start to my week and I wouldn’t change it for the world.

 My name is Faith, and I have been working with Me2 Club for 6 years, I joined the charity when I was studying for my degree at Reading University and I was keen to engage in a range of different activities supporting children and adults.
-In my role I was matched with K, and together we attend Girl Guides.
+In my role I was matched with Kathryn, and together we attend Girl Guides.